Thursday, March 20, 2025

 FRANCO AND SPANISH REFEREE

-According to the arbitrator himself confesses, many people took the opportunity to let off steam and tell him certain things that really were addressed to the head of the state: “Franco, how bad are you”, “Franco, go away”.
-But there was no thing as many newspapers drew covers and headlines on the same line: “The fault lies with Franco”, “Franco worthless”.
+According to the arbitrator himself confesses, many people took the opportunity to let off steam and tell him certain things that really were addressed to the head of the state: “Franco, “how bad you are”, “Franco, go now”.
+But there was no thing as many newspapers drew covers and headlines on the same line: “It's Franco's fault”, “Franco is worthless”.

 Faced with this maelstrom of insults and double entender headlines (according to urban legend), Francisco Franco, consuming a lot of press, He ordered the Spanish referees were known by both names but himself Franco Martínez He denies this and says that when he arrived in the professional arbitration was as usual this fact.